A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 - Plenty of room for electric motor’s battery pack

-Best Budget: Lifetime Sport Fisher Angler 100 Kayak
+Budget fishing kayak with motor: Lifetime Sport Fisher Angler 100

-While it may not have the features or on-water performance of other motorized compatible kayaks, the Angler 100 is available for a fraction of the price.
+While it may not have the features or on-water performance of other motorized fishing kayaks, the Angler 100 is available for a fraction of the price.

 The big deck has room for two paddlers and one smaller passenger making it a great boat for families and couples.

 The weight capacity is a little lower at 500-pounds, but that’s still more than enough for most fishermen.